-- Four core management courses in the Simon School (one of which is a business plan development course) - Three technical courses - One additional course: either a technical class or a business elective
+- Three core management courses in the Simon School (one of which is a business plan development course) - Three technical courses - One additional course: either a technical class or a business elective - A capstone practicum

-To be considered for this program, students must take either the G.R.E. or G.M.A.T. exam.
-The master's degree will be awarded through the Office of Graduate Studies within the College of Arts, Sciences, and Engineering.
+To be considered for this program, students must take either the GRE or GMAT exam.
+The master of science degree will be conferred by the Hajim School and the Simon School.

-For application information, contact the Simon School or:
+For application information, contact:

 Andrea Galati

-Program Coordinator
+Executive Director

 University of Rochester

 Center for Entrepreneurship

 1-211 Carol Simon Hall

 Box 270360

 Rochester, N.Y.
 14627-0360

 (585) 276-3500

 E-mail: andrea.galati@rochester.edu

 Web site: www.rochester.edu/team